muut/wordpress-plugin/readme.txt

 Bug Fixes

 * Fixed problem with webhooks stopping working after a while since activation.
+* Internationalized strings in widgets on the frontend.
 * Validating fields more strictly on the backend.

 = 3.0.2.1 =